feliux/k8s_projects/k8s-cron-rollout/README.md

 # K8s cronjob

-Custom image for rollout a k8s deployment
+Custom distroless images for rollout a k8s deployments.

 ## How to use this image